 The MiG-25 is exhibited in several museums in Russia, including the Central Air Force Museum in the Moscow region and the Ulyanovsk Aviation Museum.
 Two samples were previously located in the Estonian Aviation Museum near Tartu and in the Riga Aviation Museum in Latvia.

 The Soviet aircraft, which has joined the collection of the National Museum of the U.S. Air Force, can be seen for 6 months.
-After the exhibition, the MiG-25 will be sent for restoration again.
+After the exhibition is completed, the MiG-25 will be sent for restoration again.

 Now on home